Indian Kashmir flood sparks wave of property insurance sales

-SRINIGAR, India (Thomson Reuters Foundation) - Insurance companies in Indian-administered Kashmir, which was hit by a destructive flood last September, have collected substantially higher premiums this year as property owners seek to avoid further financial losses from weather-linked disasters.
+SRINIGAR, India, July 13 (Thomson Reuters Foundation) - I nsurance companies in Indian-administered Kashmir, which was hit by a destructive flood last September, have collected substantially higher premiums this year as property owners seek to avoid further financial losses from weather-linked disasters.

 Mustafa Kamal, insurance head for Bajaj Allianz which has the region's biggest customer base, said the company had recorded a 50 percent increase in policies by mid-June, and expected to see an even bigger rise by the end of the year.